Farhatdjehan/Privacy-Policy-Akhlaq-Chat/README.md

 6. to facilitate business asset transactions (which may extend to any mergers, acquisitions or asset sales) involving us and/or any of our affiliates; and
 7. to enable us to comply with our obligations under any applicable law, including but not limited to responding to regulatory enquiries, investigations or directives, complying with regulatory filing, reporting, and licensing requirements, and conducting audit checks, due diligence and investigations.

-**SHARING OF LOCATION WHICH WE COLLECT**

-We may disclose to, allow access to or share with affiliates and other parties your Personal Information for any of the following purposes as well as for such other purposes as are permitted by applicable law:

-1. where you are a user, for the purpose of enabling a service provider, to perform or deliver a service;
-2. where you are a service provider, for the purpose of enabling a user to request or receive a service from you;
-3. where required or authorised by applicable law (including but not limited to responding to regulatory enquiries, investigations or directives, or complying with statutory or regulatory filing and reporting, and licensing requirements), for the purpose so specified in that applicable law;
-4. where instructed, requested, required or authorised by the government authorities, for the purpose as specified in the government policy, regulations or applicable law;
-5. where there is any form of legal proceeding between you and us, or between you and another party, in connection with, or relating to the services, for the purposes of that legal proceeding;
-6. in relation to any verification as we or other third party may consider necessary before the service provider provide you with the services or we register you as a user, including for KYC and credit scoring;
-7. where we enable our services in third parties&#39; platform, (i) to assist us in obtaining your Personal Information and/or (ii) to register you or allow you to use our services from such platforms.
-In an emergency concerning your safety (whether you are a user or a service provider) for the purposes of dealing with that emergency;
-8. in a situation concerning your health or public interest (whether you are a user or a service provider), we may share your Personal Information to the government authorities and/or other institutions that may be appointed by the government authorities or have a cooperation with us, for the purposes of contact tracing, supporting government initiatives, policies or programs, public safety and any other purposes reasonably needed;
-9. in connection with, any merger, sale of company assets, consolidation or restructuring, financing or acquisition of all or a portion of our business by or into another company, for the purposes of such a transaction (even if the transaction is eventually not proceeded with);
-10. in connection with insurance claim, we will share your Personal Information for the purpose of processing the insurance claim to the insurance company that we engage or have collaboration with;
-11. to third parties (including our agents, vendors, suppliers, contractors, partners and any others who provide services to us or you, perform functions on our behalf, or whom we enter into commercial collaboration with) for or in connection with the purposes for which such third parties are engaged, to perform certain disclosure to the relevant third parties which are technically required to process your transaction or for the purposes of our collaboration with such third parties (as the case may be), which may include allowing such third parties to introduce or offer products or services to you, authenticate you or connect with your Account, or conducting other activities including marketing, research, analysis and product development; and
-12. where we share Personal Information with affiliates, we will do so for the purpose of them helping us to provide the Application, to operate our business (including, where you have subscribed to our mailing list, for direct marketing purposes), or for the purpose of them conducting data processing on our behalf.
-For example, a Akhlaq Chat Affiliate in another country may process and/or store your Personal Information on behalf of the Akhlaq Chat group company in your country.
-All of our affiliates are committed to processing the Personal Information that they receive from us in line with this Privacy Policy and applicable law.
-13. Where it is not necessary for the Personal Information to be associated with you, we will use reasonable endeavors to remove the means by which the Personal Information can be associated with you as an individual before disclosing or sharing such information.
-14. Other than as provided for in this Privacy Policy, we may disclose or share your Personal Information if we notify you and we have obtained your consent for the disclosure or sharing.

 **RETENTION OF PERSONAL INFORMATION**

 Your Personal Information will only be held for as long as it is necessary to fulfill the purpose for which it was collected, or for as long as such retention is required or authorised by Applicable Law.
 We shall cease to retain Personal Information, or remove the means by which the Personal Information can be associated with you as an individual, as soon as it is reasonable to assume that the purpose for which that Personal Information was collected is no longer being served by retention of Personal Information and retention is no longer necessary for legal or business purposes.